 We manage March Community Centre.
 You can read more about this centre here: https://www.cambsals.co.uk/our-partners/march-community-centre/

 We are also involved in a number of projects.
 You can read more about these here: https://www.cambsals.co.uk/our-partners-and-providers/projects/

-We hold a number of awarding body organizations to support the work we do with learners and to offer learners the opportunity to gain a recognized qualification.
+We are accredited with a number of Awarding Body organisation to support the work we do giving learners the opportunity to gain a recognised qualification.

 The awarding bodies are:

 City & Guilds

 BCS - The Chartered Institute for IT

 The Council has seven key priorities around which it positions its services: